Referring URL authentication

 When it works, and when it doesn't

-When referring URL works, it is very convenient and handy.
-It can be used in conjunction with systems like WebCT, it can provide a seamless, transparent authentication environment.
+When referring URL works, it is very convenient.
+It can be used in conjunction with systems like WebCT and can provide a seamless, transparent authentication environment.
 However, you must plan to deal with instances where it will not work.

 If you use only referring URL login, these problems can occur.